abcAssess/abcAssess-legal/technical-and-privacy-faqs.md

 - 14-day free trial: All new accounts start with a full-featured free trial.
 No payment information required during the trial — a valid payment method is needed at the end to continue.
 - Monthly Plan — $5/month: Full access to all features, billed month-to-month.
 Cancel anytime.
 - Annual Plan — $50/year: Full access to all features for 12 months.
 Saves $10 versus monthly.
 Renews automatically each year.
 - School and district pricing: Available for organizations with multiple teachers.
-Contact us at [support@abcassess.app](mailto:support@abcassess.app) for pricing information.
+Contact us at [danielle@abcassess.app](mailto:danielle@abcassess.app) for pricing information.
 - Beta participant pricing: Teachers who participated in the abcAssess beta program receive the following benefits:
   - One full year of free access following public launch, upon completion of the end-of-beta survey
   - Founding Member rate — a permanent 20% discount off the then-current subscription price for as long as they maintain an active subscription